scotttherobot/keymash/README.md

 Creating a teleterminal using a typewriter and an Arduino.
 Work in progress.

+See <www.scotttherobot.com/?p=685> for more, including photographs.
+Eventually there will be a full writeup.

 How It Works
 ------------
 A set of multiplexers are connected to the column and row lines of the typewriter's